 Once you have optimized this part, you should then restart the device.
 If you disabled several launch agents, then you should notice that the device is faster than before.

 You can use the same process to disable the startup applications.
 They have the same effect on the bootup process of your device.
-This time round, click on Login Items and disable apps that start when logging into your account.
+This time around, click on Login Items and disable apps that start when logging into your account.

 3. Spotlight Keeps Re-indexing Everything